bcrist/Zig-LC4k/readme.md

 ; Anything between a semicolon and the next LF (\n) character is considered a comment.

-abcd ; Identifiers represent named signals or buses, defined by the Names struct. a123 ; Identifiers may contain ASCII letters, underscores, and digits, but may not start with a digit.
+abcd ; Identifiers represent named signals or buses, defined by the Names struct. a123 ; Identifiers may contain ASCII letters, digits, "_", ".", or "$" but may not start with a digit.

 0    ; Literals are numeric constants representing specific bit patterns.
 123  ; Decimal literals are considered to have the minimum number of bits required to store their value.